phueb/Grounded/README.md

  <img src="images/logo.png" width="200">
 </div>

-Compute word embedding similarity using "aligned" representations.
+Grounding RNN word embeddings in the real world

 ### Background

-#### Word similarity

-Traditionally, similarity between word embeddings is computed with respect to the origin of the word embedding space.
-This is good enough for most applications, but when comparing similarity across part-of-speech categories in a model trained on sequential statistics of language, this causes performance issues.
- Embeddings, in such a model, will be clustered by part-of-speech and distances between part-of-speech clusters may not be informative.
+#### The grounding problem in language acquisition

+A vanilla RNN trained to predict the next word in a corpus of natural language, learnsuseful relationships between words, but it does not know what the words "mean".
+For example, it does not know that the word "dog" is an object, as opposed to an action or attribute.

 #### Proposal

-To overcome this limitation, I propose to compute similarity with respect to a new origin - not the origin of the model's embedding space.
+To overcome this limitation, I propose to supplement an RNN with a grounded reasoning system.